Slavery and Human Trafficking Policy

 To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have provided training to the members of our team who are involved in procurement and supplier management processes.

-All of our centres are UK based, leased and operated by The Original Bowling Company (a subsidiary 100% owned by Hollywood Bowl Group) which ensures that our rigorous employment processes are implemented fully.
+Our centres which are UK based are leased and operated by The Original Bowling Company (a subsidiary 100% owned by Hollywood Bowl Group) which ensures that our rigorous employment processes are implemented fully.